astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

             ├── router\
-                └── index.js                        # JavaScript file to declare routes and paths ├── views\                          # Folder to house the front-end HTML pages ├── Administration.vue              # HTML and Javascript logic for the Administration page ├── Console.vue                     # HTML for the Console page ├── Home.vue                        # HTML for the Home page ├── Login.vue                       # HTML and Javascript logic for the Login page
+                └── index.js                        # JavaScript file to declare routes and paths ├── views\                          # Folder to house the front-end HTML pages ├── Console.vue                     # HTML for the Console page ├── Home.vue                        # HTML for the Home page
+                ├── Login.vue                       # HTML and Javascript logic for the Login page